Proceedings (magazine)

-Proceedings is a 96-page monthly magazine published by the United States Naval Institute.
+Proceedings is a 96-page monthly magazine published by the U.S. Naval Institute.
 Launched in 1874, it is one of the oldest continuously published magazines in the United States.
 Proceedings covers topics concerning global security and includes articles from military professionals and civilian experts, historical essays, book reviews, full-color photography, and reader commentary.
 Roughly a third are written by active-duty personnel, a third by retired military, and a third by civilians.
 Proceedings also frequently carries feature articles by Secretaries of Defense, Secretaries of the Navy, Chairmen of the Joint Chiefs of Staff, and top leaders of the Navy, Marine Corps and Coast Guard.

 Notable contributors

 Over the decades many notable names have contributed articles to Proceedings either early in their careers or when they reached the upper echelons of leadership, and in many cases, both.